540KJ/redesigned-giggle/README.md

 This project was made as part of an undergraduate application to Columbia University for admission in 2019.

+## Acknowledgement

-Special thanks to flaticon.com for the icons as well as Heads First: Android Development and the Android Cookbook for all the information needed to code up this app from scratch.
+Special thanks to `flaticon.com` for the icons as well as `Heads First: Android Development and the Android Cookbook` for all the information needed to code up this app from scratch.

+## Visuals

-For images/screenshots of the app, please see the /screenshots folder
+For images or screenshots of the app, please see the `/screenshots` folder

 ![Start](screenshots/Screenshot_1556022870.png)